 We operate at the juncture of core infrastructure, manufacturing and industrial innovation.
-FY 2024-25 was characterised by a stable demand across the tractor and commercial vehicle segments, a surge in infrastructure investments and a resurgence in domestic manufacturing.
+FY 2024-25 was characterised by a stable demand across the tractor and commercial vehicle segments, a surge in infrastructure investments and a and commercial vehicle segments, a surge in intrastructure investments and a resurgence in domestic manufacturing.
 Despite volatility in commodity prices and sectoral headwinds, our diversified portfolio and operational agility enabled us to navigate challenges while remaining well-positioned for future growth.